nigamreetesh84/Linear-Regression-Assignment/README.md

 ## Contact
-Created by [@nigamreetesh] - feel free to contact me for any questions or collaboration opportunities.
+Created by [Reetesh Nigam] - feel free to contact me for any questions or collaboration opportunities.